Why is updating Node important?

 Deploy updates gradually

-Monitor the update deployment
+Monitor update deployment

 Check the community